NorfairKing/dekking/README.md

    and produces a machine-readable `report.json` file, as well as human readable HTML files which can be viewed in a browser.

+### Source-to-source transformation

+TODO: Write out how this works

 ### Coverables

 Coverables are split up into categories: